nickolastazes/auth-by-watchen-preview/README.md

 ## 🌐 Network Configuration

 This boilerplate is pre-configured to work with the Sepolia Base Network.
-This testnet environment allows you to:
+To switch to a different network, you'll need to modify the network configuration in these files:

+1. `pages/_app.tsx` - Update the chain configuration and RPC endpoints
+2. `utils/embeddedWalletClient.ts` - Update the public client chain configuration
+3. `components/WatchenAuth/WalletAltUi/EmbeddedWalletAltUi.tsx` - Update the chain import

 - Test your application with test tokens
 - Interact with Base's testnet infrastructure